tier4/awkernel/mdbook/src/internal/page_table.md

     fn size(&self) -> usize;
 }
 ```

-The `FrameAllocator` defined in [awkernel_lib/src/paging.rs](https://github.com/tier4/awkernel/blob/main/awkernel_lib/src/paging.rs) is a trait to allocate physical pages.
+`FrameAllocator` defined in [awkernel_lib/src/paging.rs](https://github.com/tier4/awkernel/blob/main/awkernel_lib/src/paging.rs) is a trait to allocate physical pages.
-It is used by the `PageTable` as described above.
+It is used by `PageTable` as described above.

 # Implementation